 Today, and I say today with an urgency, home prices are still low compared to the Seattle market in St. George.
 However, expect that to change in the coming years as the word gets out about how modern St. George is today and how much it has to offer and folks start moving to St. George

 .
 Not only is it dotted with golf courses and space to breath and take in the sights, but it has the expansiveness to move in hundreds of thousands of people and handle the development very, very well.
 It is a wonderfully well thought out region currently where development is scattered across a large area.
 With a regional airport, it connects to a handful of western cities with direct flights that for some may be 90 minutes or less.
-They've also got their own high class moving companies that cater to the higher end market.
+They've also got their own high class moving companies that cater to the higher end market and move nationwide including to Seattle and the Pacific Northwest.
 St George Pro Movers

 Mild Winters, Lots of Sunshine, Hotter Summers